vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 **In-Situ testing with an antenna**

 Probably the "gold standard" for testing.
 You are testing the 4:1 UnUn as you will be using it and getting a _real life_ result.
+The only variable is if you move the antenna and does that affect its performance.

-The method would be to measure the temperature of the core(s) before the test, the apply power for a time then measure the temperature loss and calculate efficiency.
+The method would be to measure the temperature of the core(s) before the test, then apply power for a time then measure the temperature after the test, then using the temperature rise calculate efficiency.

-Of course the antenna must be lofted, thn pulled down after the test.
+Of course the antenna must be lofted, then pulled down after the test.

 Cutting to the chase, this is a 'gunna do' thing.
 I have not got-round-to-it yet.

 # Dummy Load Testing

-On 23 May 2026 I used a theoretical 600W 200 ohm dummy load to test a number of 4:1 UnUn builds.
+On 23 May 2026 I used a 600W 200 ohm dummy load to test a number of 4:1 UnUn builds.
 Below is the picure of the dummy load connected to the QRP UnUn (uses the LO1234 core).

 <img src="./dummy_load_4-1_UnUn.png" alt="Dummy load with UnUn connected" width="500">